Chautauqua (horse): 2016–2017 season

-Chautauqua's fourth season began placing 4th and 7th in Group 1 races at Moonee Valley.
-After a 16-week spell, Chautauqua placed 3rd in a Group 2 race at Caulfield.
-He then placed 2nd in the Canterbury Stakes at Randwick and 3rd in George Ryder Stakes at Rosehill.
-He finished the season with his third consecutive TJ Smith Stakes win edging English in the final strait.
-Chautauqua did not enter this race as the favourite at $6.50 and trailed the entire field until the last 250m, overtaking leaders English and Fell Swoop to create racing history.
+Chautauqua's fourth season began when he placed 4th and 7th in Group 1 races at Moonee Valley.
+After a 16-week spell, he placed 3rd in a Group 2 race at Caulfield.
+He then placed 2nd in the Canterbury Stakes at Randwick and 3rd in the George Ryder Stakes at Rosehill.
+He finished the season with his third consecutive TJ Smith Stakes win, edging English in the final straight.
+Chautauqua did not enter this race as the favourite at $6.50 and trailed the field until the last 250m, overtaking leaders English and Fell Swoop to create racing history.
 Chautauqua is the first horse to win the TJ Smith Stakes three times and also consecutively.
 He was then spelled for 21 weeks.

 2017–2018 season

 Chautauqua's final season saw him compete in only four valid races.
 This included a 6th and 7th place in two Group 2 races at Randwick and then 4th place in the 2017 Everest Cup at Randwick.
-Chautauqua entered the inaugural Everest Cup in a star studded field as the second favourite at $5.50.
-He was boxed in during the final straight and therefore fell to a disappointing 4th.
-His final valid race of the season was at Flemington in the Darley Classic where he again placed 4th.
+Chautauqua entered the inaugural Everest Cup in a star-studded field as the second favourite at $5.50.
+He was boxed in during the final straight and finished 4th.
+His final valid race of the season was at Flemington in the Darley Classic, where he again placed 4th.
 Following this, Chautauqua failed to jump from the start box in six successive trials.

 2018–2019 season

 Chautauqua again failed to start in his first trial of the 2018 season.
-Two weeks later he started in a trial placing 2nd and thus gave fans hope that his career was not over.
+Two weeks later, he started in a trial, placing 2nd, and gave fans hope that his career was not over.

 Chautauqua was given a final chance jump in a specially arranged Moonee Valley Friday night trial.
-This 1000m trial would have solidified Chautauqua's race position in the 2018 Everest Cup.
-Chautauqua did not jump and was subsequently retired officially that night by part owner Rupert Legh.
+This 1000m trial would have solidified his race position in the 2018 Everest Cup.
+Chautauqua did not jump and was retired officially that night by part-owner Rupert Legh.
 He was given an applauded parade down the strait of the Moonee Valley Racecourse as a final farewell.
 Jockey Tommy Berry and co-trainer Michael Hawkes both admitted to being overcome with emotion after confirming the end of Chautauqua's race career.
 Chautauqua was then commissioned to lead out the 2018 Everest Cup Field as a Randwick farewell.
-On the following Saturday he was farewelled at Flemington by being paraded in the mounting yard.
+On the following Saturday, he was farewelled at Flemington by being paraded in the mounting yard.
 Chautauqua's exciting performances were adored by racing fans, evidencing the positive animal and human relationships displayed in sport.
 Chautauqua's career has helped support one of Australia's much loved sports, racing.
-Chautauqua has left a legacy with any 'come from behind' victories in racing being compared to the gelding or dubbed as "Chautauqua like victory".
+Chautauqua has left a legacy with any 'come from behind' victories in racing being compared to the gelding or dubbed as "Chautauqua-like victory".